alicolville/Weight-Tracker/readme.txt

 == Changelog ==

-TODO:

-  - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?

 = 9.0 =

 * New feature: Allow entries without needing a weight - e.g. Custom Field only entries.